MD/Master of Science in Clinical Epidemiology (MSCE)

 - CCEB MSCE Program — the Center for Clinical Epidemiology & Biostatistics (CCEB) Master of Science in Clinical Epidemiology program webpage provides detailed information on the program and application process.

 - Jennifer Kuklinski — candidates are encouraged to contact Jennifer Kuklinski, Coordinator for Educational Programs in Epidemiology, to discuss the MSCE program.

 - Assoc Director of CD Office — students are encouraged to contact the Associate Director of Combined Degree Office, to discuss their interest in a Master's program.

 - Perelman School of Medicine (PSOM) Financial Aid Office — As soon as a student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.

-Once a student has applied for the MD/MSCE program, the student must notify Helene Weinberg, PSOM Registrar, with his/her intention to pursue the MD/MSCE.
+Once a student has applied for the MD/MSCE program, the student must notify the Registrar of the PSOM with his/her intention to pursue the MD/MSCE.

 Students are strongly encouraged to meet with a staff member in the PSOM Financial Aid Office to discuss financial issues.